500 signatures reached

 Virginians support humane methods for managing cats

-Around two-thirds of the animals being killed in shelters nationwide are cats.
+In Virginia, cats made up 56% of the animals killed in shelters.
 Most are free-roaming, stray, or unowned cats — also known as community cats.
 Although some of these cats are adoptable, many more are not, and we can help these cats (while keeping our communities safe!) with trap-neuter-return (TNR).

 Trap-neuter-return (TNR) is an animal-friendly, veterinarian-approved, and cost-effective method for keeping free-roaming cats safe, healthy, and out of shelters — while reducing their numbers over time.
 The cats are humanely trapped then sterilized and vaccinated before being returned to the place where they were found.